-Income earned on permanently restricted net assets is available for these purposes.
+Income earned on donor restricted net assets held in perpetuity is available for these purposes.

-8. Board Designated and Endowment Funds
+9. Board Designated and Endowment Funds

 Net assets include numerous funds established for a variety of purposes including both donor-restricted endowment funds and funds designated by the Board of Trustees to function as endowments.
 Net assets associated with endowment funds, including funds designated by the Board of Trustees to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.